Indie Artist Struggles With Branding So You Don’t Have To

 Mobile gaming stigma

 While we’re not out, we’re certainly down in our Kickstarter Campaign.
 You never really know why with these things, but personally, I think it’s difficult to convince an audience why they need an expansion for a “mobile game.”
+All the mobile advertising doesn’t help if the players are happy with the core game mechanics and see no need to improve them.

 By now I think it’s pretty well-established, the mistrust and cynicism for “mobile gaming.”
 The ire towards”freemium” games reached such ubiquity that there was a South Park episode devoted to it.